semimod/openvaf-website/content/docs/details/performance.md

 # Performance

-The following paragraphs give an overview on OpenVAFs' performance.
+The following paragraphs give an overview on OpenVAF's performance.
 Both **compilation speed** and **simulation speed** are analyzed.
 Compilation speed of different Verilog-A compilers is straightforward to compare.
 However, comparing the simulation speed of different simulators is difficult.